Tyabji family: Governance and diplomacy

 Sir Muhammad Akbar Nazar Ali Hydari, PC, was the Prime Minister of Hyderabad State.
-He represented Hyderabad at the First Round Table Conference.
+He represented Hyderabad at the First round Table Conference.
 He was later appointed as a member of the Privy Council of the United Kingdom.
 Hydari was the first Muslim to pass the examination of the Gazetted Officer for the Finance Department.

 Hydari was pivotal in the foundation of the Doon School, working to obtain the former estate of the Forest Research Institute, in Dehradun, from the government on favourable terms for the site of the school.
 Of the four original houses Hyderabad House was named after Akbar Hydari, who secured a contribution from the Nizam of Hyderabad's government.

 Badruddin Faiz Tyabji, ICS, served as the Indian ambassador to Indonesia, Iran, Germany, and Japan.
+Tyabji graduated from Balliol College, Oxford before joining the ICS.
 In 1948, he was charged with starting the Embassy of India in Brussels, Belgium.
 He served as the Deputy Secretariat of the Constituent Assembly of India and as Vice-Chancellor of the Aligarh Muslim University.

-Asaf Ali Asghar Fyzee, Padma Bhushan, served as India’s second ambassador to Egypt and Vice-Chancellor of the University of Jammu and Kashmir.
+Asaf Ali Asghar Fyzee, Padma Bhushan, served as India's second ambassador to Egypt and Vice-Chancellor of the University of Jammu and Kashmir.
 Fyzee was a barrister-at-law and an advocate in the Bombay High Court.
 Fyzee was appointed as a member of the Union Public Service Commission, New Delhi.
 Fyzee was a member of the Indian delegation to the Third General Conference of UNESCO, held in Beirut in November 1948.

-Agha Hilaly, ICS, Hilal-i-Quiad-I-Azam, Grand Cross of Order of Northern Star, Grand Cross of Order of Gurkha, was one of the first members to join the Civil Service of Pakistan and played a vital role in Pakistan’s foreign policy in the years following Partition.
+Agha Hilaly, ICS, Hilal-i-Quiad-I-Azam, Grand Cross of Order of Northern Star, Grand Cross of Order of Gurkha, was one of the first members to join the Civil Service of Pakistan and played a vital role in Pakistan's foreign policy in the years following Partition.
 Hilaly graduated from the University of Cambridge.
 Hilaly served as the Pakistani ambassador to the United States of America, Sweden, Russia, the Czech Republic, and India.
 Hilaly represented Pakistan in the United Nations and facilitated the secret visit of US Secretary of State Henry Kissinger to China.